nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 When building make sure to install imake and set CLASSPATH to classes directory.

 Also make sure to set the shell environment variable JAVAARJUNA_HOME to the installation directory where the build artefacts will eventually go.

+Note, on the Mac there's some weirdness with the Xcode version of cpp and string substitutions during pre-processing (even the standard # doesn't seem to work).
+So added the ability to override cpp during configure and use the official gcc version (gcc-8 in my current build) and that works fine.
+See https://github.com/nmcl/sandbox/issues/80